rrthomas/lrexlib/README.rst

-Lrexlib 2.5
+Lrexlib 2.6
 ===========

 |  by Reuben Thomas (rrt@sc3d.org)
 |  and Shmuel Zeigerman (shmuz@013net.net) [maintainer]

-**Lrexlib** provides bindings of five regular expression library APIs (POSIX_, PCRE_, GNU_, TRE_ and Oniguruma_) to Lua_ 5.1.
-The bindings
+**Lrexlib** provides bindings of five regular expression library APIs (POSIX_, PCRE_, GNU_, TRE_ and Oniguruma_) to Lua_ 5.1 and Lua 5.2.
-for TRE and Oniguruma are not currently complete.
+The bindings for TRE and Oniguruma are not currently complete.

-**Lrexlib** is copyright Reuben Thomas 2000-2010 and copyright Shmuel Zeigerman 2004-2010, and is released under the same license as Lua, the MIT_ license (otherwise known as the revised BSD license).
+**Lrexlib** is copyright Reuben Thomas 2000-2012 and copyright Shmuel Zeigerman 2004-2012, and is released under the same license as Lua, the MIT_ license (otherwise known as the revised BSD license).
 There is no warranty.